johnheehaw/GetDataProject/README.md

 ==============
 How it works:

-Part/description
+Part/description:

-0. (uncomment/comment lines at the top depending on whether running at home or at work!)
+0. (uncomment/comment lines at the top depending on whether running at home or at work!).

 1. Build test set.
 Read table of subject IDs, all readings and then activity. cbind it all together.

 2. Build train set in identical manner to test set.

 3. rbind test and train.

 4. use grep to make a smaller set that (other than subject and activityID) has either "mean" or "std" in name

 5. Merge in activity labels to make tidySet.
 Drop column "ActivityID".

 6. Use aggregate function on tidySet to make summary dataset, drop extra vars to make finalSet.

 7. Export it per specifications (with write.table() using row.name=FALSE) by uncommenting.

 Codebook: